 Assortative matching is a concept of great interest to economists, as evidenced by the extensive theoretical and empirical literatures devoted to it, dating back to \cite{becker1974}.
 The econometric modelling of assortative matching is clearly a setting in which the precise nature of the dependence between two variables representing the relevant outcomes for the two members of the couple, becomes the central focus of the analysis.
 The copula approach provides the ideal framework for this sort of modelling, since it brings richness to the dependence structure.
 For example, it allows the modelling of both joint tails and moreover allows a variety of types of asymmetry in the dependence structure.

-In applying the copula approach to the problem of assortative matching on risk attitude, we have found evidence of positive assortative matching, in agreement with previous empirical work.
+In applying the copula approach to the problem of assortative matching on risk attitude, we have found evidence of PAM, in agreement with previous empirical work.
 However, the copula approach has enabled us to find evidence of both centre dependence and tail dependence.
 That is, over the entire range of of risk attitudes, there is a tendency for individuals to match with other individuals with similar risk attitude, and this positive dependence is particularly marked in the tails.